Managing Enterprise in Media, Entertainment, and Sports Summer Institute

 Please be aware that many U.S. medical institutions do not accept health insurance policies from other countries.
 In addition, the cost of health care in the U.S. can be extremely high.

 Insurance ID cards are sent by GEOBLUE via email before the beginning of the program.
 After receiving the email, you may set up an account at geobluestudents.com to access your ID card anytime and locate participating providers.

-For questions regarding benefits or if you have not received your ID card, please contact Relation Insurance Services at 1-800-537-1777.
+For questions regarding ID cards, please contact Relation Insurance Services at 1-800-537-1777 or email@example.com.

 JUNE 25 - AUGUST 3, 2018